 So far the low birth rates have been more than offset by immigration, and all countries have had a steady growth in the population for decades.

 Reason number 7: Limit exposure and risk

 A lot can be said about diversification.
 Warren Buffett talks about “diworsification”, but he is of course an unique investor.
 Most of us are not, and we certainly don’t have the time to focus on picking stocks as a full time job.
 We either have to pick money managers or passive funds.
 Personally, I want to have a broad exposure.
-I invest 50% in mutual funds and the rest I invest by picking stocks myself.

 The benefits of owning international stocks are empirically documented.
 Most investors have a home bias, but the US is “only” about 50% of the world’s market capitalization, and that means there are lot of opportunities elsewhere.
 Empirical evidence suggests investors can get both better return and less risk in the form of volatility by diversifying (volatility is the normal risk measure, but of course the real risk is lack of returns).
 Many retail investors panic and sell when they see their holdings drop, and hence it makes sense to ask yourself how well you can handle volatility.
 Most investors forget their long-term goals in times of stress, and the result is bad decisions.

 Obviously the case for international diversification is better the smaller your home market is.
 We can argue you get a lot of diversification because US companies derive a lot of their income from abroad (among S&P 500 43% is international), but in reality local multinational companies offer less possibilities for diversifying risks than international stocks, according to the Central Bank of Norway (in Norwegian), the manager of the world’s biggest sovereign fund.